-- Vaccinations are given to people in the priority order set by the Government - For people aged over 50 and those who are clinically vulnerable, the second dose of the vaccine is given 8 weeks after the first dose.
-For everyone else it will be given 11 weeks after the first dose.
-You will be contacted by letter, phone or text message to book an appointment when the time is right.
-If you haven't been contacted by the week before the date your second dose is due, please contact your GP practice. - You must still follow the Covid-safe rules even if you have been vaccinated it takes several weeks for the vaccine to work, and you may still be able to catch the virus and pass it on.
+- Vaccinations are given to people in the priority order set by the Government - The second dose of the vaccine is given 11 weeks after the first dose, and residents will be contacted by letter, phone or text message to book an appointment when the time is right.
+If you haven't been contacted by week 10 after your first dose, please contact your GP practice. - You must still follow the Covid-safe rules even if you have been vaccinated it takes several weeks for the vaccine to work, and you may still be able to catch the virus and pass it on.